 Departures from Shinjuku are at 6:50 / 16:10 / 22:45 / 23/45.
 Fares are between 4,700 and 6,000 yen.

 Some of the cheapest buses from Tokyo to Nagoya that we found were via booking service Kosoku Bus with costs dipping as low as 2,000 yen.

 If driving from Tokyo to Nagoya, expect to pay 7,000 yen in highway tolls (source: NEXCO).
 The drive takes over 3 hrs (if you know where you’re going).
 How much does it cost to rent a set of wheels?
 6 hours of rental will be around 5,000 yen for a basic motor.
 However, this is if you're returning the car to the same shop.
 That said, Tokyo to Nagoya is not so far.
 We found a pick up and drop off in the respective cities for around 7,000 yen with Times Car RENTAL.
 Checking with NIPPON RENT-A-CAR reveal prices of around 30,000 yen.

-(NB* This post was updated as of December 2016)
+(NB* This post was updated as of December 2017)

 If you have any answers to the question, 'How much does it cost to travel from Tokyo to Nagoya?', we'd love to hear them.
 Join in the conversation below.

-See our ‘How Much | Travel’ series for more destinations from Tokyo.
+See our ‘How Much | Travel’ series for more destinations from Tokyo and beyond ...

 See us on ...